Has the Republican Party 'surrendered' to Trump?

 In addition, I think the editors of the Weekly Standard, the magazine Kristol founded and until recently served as editor-in-chief, get it wrong when they claim that the Republican Party has “surrendered” to Trump.
 The editors don’t point to a single position congressional Republicans have given up in deference to the president.

-It seems to be me that a surrender or a “hostile takeover,” as the editors also put it, entails giving significant ground on policy .
+It seems to be me that a surrender or a “hostile takeover,” as the editors also put it, entails giving significant ground on policy.
 I see little evidence that Republicans have done so.

-The editors are unhappy that “a day after Trump addressed the Heritage Foundation, the think tank’s president, Ed Feulner, waxed rhapsodic in a pitch to donors.”
+The editors are unhappy that “a day after Trump addressed the Heritage Foundation, the think tank’s president, Ed Feulner, “waxed rhapsodic in a pitch to donors.”
 Feulner told them:

 This morning I woke up still in awe of what I heard last night.
 As you know, President Trump addressed a group of Heritage members.
 He confirmed, beyond a shadow of a doubt, that he is on our side.